 Request for a preliminary ruling by the Belgian constitutional court to the European Court of Justice.
 Main question posed by the national court:

-"Is Article 5(2) of Directive 2004/113 ... compatible with Article 6(2) [EU] and, more specifically, with the principle of equal treatment?"
+"Is Article 5(2) of Directive 2004/113 [...] compatible with Article 6(2) [EU] and, more specifically, with the principle of equality and non-discrimination guaranteed by that provision?"